lemocla/Which-way-is-up/README.md

    - #### **Site owner goal**
      - To increase online presence
      - To drive and connect with audience through the website
-     - To tell artist story and profile by showcasing portfolio
+     - To tell artist story and showcase portfolio
      - Convert interest into sales
    - #### **User goals**
      - To access a user-friendly website across multiple devices